06 November ▷ Food Security and Insecurity: 10 aspects that will surprise you

 Despite great progress in previous decades, the reality is that, since 2014, a slow increase in the number of undernourished people in the world has been observed.

-Well, the basic situation was not good and it must be openly declared that COVID has not favored it at all.
-In the graph, we see that, during the year 2020, the number of people who suffered from hunger grew from 650 million to 768 million approximately (average value).
+Let's say that the basic situation was not good and we must openly declare that COVID did not help at all.
+In the graph, we see that, during the year 2020, an increase in the number of people suffering from hunger was expected from 650 million to 768 million approximately, or what is the same from 8,4 to 9,9% (average values).

 In the following table, you can see the prevalence of Food Insecurity in the world and on each continent in the year 2019 BC (before Covid):

-Breaking down the table briefly, 25,9% of the world population had discontinuous access to food.
-Likewise, 9,7% of the world population suffered from a situation of Severe Food Insecurity, that is, situation of hunger.
+Breaking down the table briefly, 25,4% of the world population had discontinuous access to food.
+Likewise, 9,3% of the world population suffered from a situation of Severe Food Insecurity, that is, he was literally hungry.

 Alarming data, right?

 With the current data, and knowing that, until 2014, the downward trend was adequate, we must reverse the current situation.
 How?
 Redoubling efforts that must come from all areas and estates.
-Otherwise, it will be impossible to reach the Sustainable Development Goal number 2, Zero Hunger, by 2030, and stop so many people from suffering.
+Otherwise, it will be impossible to reach the Sustainable Development Goal number 2, Zero Hunger, by 2030, and that so many people stop suffering.

 Where is there a greater number of people in a situation of Severe Food Insecurity?